Taman Negara: Fauna

 Taman Negara is home to some rare mammals, such as the Malayan tiger, Malayan gaur (seladang) and Asian elephant.
 Additionally, some biologists also believe that a small population of Northern Sumatran Rhinoceros live in the park.
 As well as birds such as the great argus, red junglefowl, and the rare Malayan peacock-pheasant are still found here in some numbers.
 Tahan River has been preserved to protect the Malaysian mahseer (ikan kelah in Malay), a type of game fish.
 Species found in the park include 10,000 plants, 150,000 of insects, 25,000 invertebrates, 675 birds, 270 reptiles, 250 freshwater fish and 200 mammals at the national park, including some of which are rare or indigenous to Malaysia.

 Transportation

 Keretapi Tanah Melayu (KTM)'s KTM Intercity and Express trains stop at Jerantut railway station.
 Visitors to Taman Negara can disembark here.

 Local tour operators arrange transportation from Kuala Lumpur to the entrance of the Park at Kuala Tahan.
 This may involve a 3-4 hour bus journey to Jerantut and Kuala Tembeling Jetty followed by a 2.5 hour river boat ride to Kuala Tahan.
 Entrance permits and park tours are often included in the package.

 From Kuala Lumpur, buses may depart from Terminal Bersepadu Selatan and Hentian Pekeliling going to the nearest town, Jerantut.
 From here travel to Kuala Tembeling Jetty and Kuala Tahan.

+In the media

+Taman Negara was featured in cartoonist, Lat's 1980 compilation of New Straits Times cartoons, With a Little Bit of Lat, published in 1980 by Berita Publishing.

+The park also became the subject matter in 1998 documentary film, Taman Negara: Destinasi Alam Semulajadi, produced by Filem Negara Malaysia.

+Taman Negara is featured in the first episode of the Apple TV+ docuseries, The Wild Ones.